Yuichiroh/cuber/README.md

 ### Display mode

-You can change the display mode for each CFOP step by pressing [0-9] keys.
+You can change the display mode for each CFOP step by pressing [0-9], |, and \ keys.

 - 0: Standard mode
 - 1: Cross mode